phans09/shopify-wildcard/README.md

 teams move quickly without drama.

 ### Find me
-- LinkedIn: _add your URL here_
+- LinkedIn: www.linkedin.com/in/sadina.wagner
-- Email: _preferred public contact_
+- Email: sadina.wagner@gmail.com
-- Writing: _blog/Substack if applicable_

 > If you care about building things that help people—and you like clear plans with real results—we’ll get along.